-Common variable immunodeficiency, previously known as humoral immunodeficiency, includes a group of different disorders that are shared by marked reductions in the serum levels of immunoglobulins A, G and M.
+Common variable immunodeficiency (CVID), previously known as humoral immunodeficiency, includes a group of different disorders that are shared by marked reductions in the serum levels of immunoglobulins A, G, and M.

 Immunoglobulin M is related to the acute immune response against infections, immunoglobulin G is related to long-term immunity and immunoglobulin A is implicated in secretory immunity; therefore, patients who have CVID are at risk of recurrent infections, impaired immune responses, such as autoimmune diseases and granulomatous disease, and malignancy.
 The disease belongs to a heterogenous group of immunologic disorders of unknown etiology.

 Epidemiology of Pediatric CVID

 CVID is a collective term that includes different disorders that all share the same features of reduced serum levels of immunoglobulins.
 The estimated incidence of CVID is approximately 1 per 30,000.
 The prevalence of CVID varies by countries.
 The disorder is reported to have the highest prevalence in France, Spain, and the Netherlands, but to be rare in Poland.

 Mortality related to CVID is correlated with the severity of the recurrent infections and the development of certain diseases related to impaired immunity; therefore, patients who develop bronchiectasis and severe lung damage, those with malignant disease and patients with autoimmune disorders have a higher mortality rate compared to patients who do not develop any of these complications.